JaDetGodtDu/nodejs_exam/readme.md

 - Set up toaster messages ! ! !

+- Make death logic for pets ! ! !

+- Clean update and delete functionality in frontend !

-- Set up update user info in frontend
+- Set up update user info in frontend (DONE)
-- Set up change password in frontend
+- Set up change password in frontend (DONE)

 - Set up /signup emailing service in backend (DONE)
 - Set up /signup creation of pet logic - In the frontend?
 Automatically when a user is created?
 (DONE)

-- Make death logic for pets

 - Add more stat logic (Can't play when energy=0 etc.)